yAOwzers/tp/docs/DeveloperGuide.md

 #### 2.8 Adding a Notebook/Section/Page

 2.8.1.
 Adding a respective notebook/section/page in their respective list.
 i.
-Prerequistes: User must be in the Notebook mode.
+Prerequisites: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.

 2.8.1.1.
 Adding a Notebook.
 i.
-Prerequistes: User must not be in a selected notebook or section.
+Prerequisites: User must not be in a selected notebook or section.
 User should type `mode /n` before executing this test case.
 ii.
 Test case: `add /nCS2113T`
 Expected: Notebook 'CS2113T' is added to the notebookShelf with a success message printed.

 2.8.1.2.
 Adding a Section.
 i.
-Prerequistes: User must select a notebook.
+Prerequisites: User must select a notebook.
 Enter `select /n[NOTEBOOK]` to enter a specified notebook.
 ii.
 Test case: `add /sChapter 1`
 Expected: Section 'Chapter 1' is added to the specified notebook with a success message printed.

 2.8.1.3.
 Adding a Page.
 i.
-Prerequistes: User must select a Section.
+Prerequisites: User must select a Section.
 Enter `select /s[SECTION]` to enter a specified section.
 ii.
 Test case: `add /pPage 1 ; a test page`
 Expected: Page 'Page 1' along with content 'a test page' is added to the specified section with a success message printed.

 #### 2.9 Selecting a Notebook/Section/Page

 2.9.1.
 Selecting a respective notebook/section/page in their respective list.
 i.
-Prerequistes: User must be in the Notebook mode.
+Prerequisites: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.

 2.9.1.1.
 Selecting a Notebook.
 i.
 Test case: `select /nCS2113T`